Your Home Away From Home

 Speaking of white-water rafting, Camp Cody offers optional one-week adventures at the end of each session for campers ages twelve to seventeen.
 We have found that campers often aren’t ready to leave their cabin mates, so to accommodate these requests we developed a unique capstone experience.
 For more information, see our 1-Week Adventures page.

 Do you allow iPods, phones, or video games?

 Cody is a technology-free camp. iPods, phones or video game devices are not allowed because we want campers to bond with each other and excel in their activities.
 However, this does not mean that your camper will be out of touch.
-In addition to scheduling calls with parents, we encourage families to write letters and keep in touch the “old-fashioned” way!
-When the mail is delivered each day, your camper will always have something to look forward to.
+In addition to scheduling calls with parents, we encourage families to write letters and keep in touch the “old-fashioned” way.
+Our campers look forward to our daily mail delivery!